 As someone who lives in a turn of the century industrial space, I can relate to why so many of us put up with drafty windows, dodgy electrical systems, and plumbing from the Stone Age.

 For most of us, our love of historic homes is more of an addiction than a preference.

 If you’re listing an historic home, then offering your buyers a custom researched and designed house history is like giving a junky a gram of heroin.
 They don’t just want it, they NEED it.

 Painstakingly researched and professionally designed by companies like Brownstone Detectives in Manhattan and Brooklyn and Once Upon a Home in New Orleans, house histories are the one gift your buyer will not only keep, but treasure.

 Speaking of treasure, house histories are not exactly what you would call cheap.
 Since they are so labor intensive to make, they start at around $750 and climb all the way to $5,000 depending on how far back you want the history to go and the production of the book or poster.

-While that might be a bit too rich for many Realtors looking for closing gifts, you can always have the book created as a marketing piece to help sell the home and chalk it up as a marketing expense!
+While that might be a bit too rich for many real estate agents looking for closing gifts, you can always have the book created as a marketing piece to help sell the home and chalk it up as a marketing expense!

-Wishing Houses, handcrafted by Brooklyn-based jewelry designer Brauna Rosen, allow you to send your client a gift that already has sentimental value.
+Wishing Houses, handcrafted by Brooklyn-based jewelry designer Brauna Rosen, allows you to send your client a gift that already has sentimental value.

 Here’s how it works: